Topics Map > Forms > Intellectual Property Forms

 After WARF receives your IDR form, a member of WARF's intellectual property team will contact you to set up a disclosure meeting.
 (See below for a description of this meeting.)

 University of Wisconsin Invention Disclosure Report (IDR) Form

 The IDR asks you to provide a brief description of your technology, the dates of your discovery, advantages of your technology over any preexisting technologies and information about any disclosures of your new technology.
 This information is needed by UW-Madison and WARF to review funding sources and obligations for notification requirements and other rights.
 It also aids WARF in determining whether the invention will meet the U.S. Patent and Trademark Office's criteria for patenting or if the invention can be protected by other means.
-(For further information on these criteria, see the Intellectual Property Primer .)
 It is important to have this information on record as early as possible, in case a patent is obtained and later challenged.